e-n-f/if-then-else/textonly.md

 while a statement can simply not be performed if the condition that controls it is not true.

-So his "if function" always ends with a clause called "otherwise," that gives the value of the expression when none of the other conditions have evaluated to true.
+So his "if function" always ends with a clause called "otherwise" that gives the value of the expression when none of the other conditions have evaluated to true.